 Statement from Haywood County Health and Human Services:

-“The Haywood County Sheriff’s Office has been working closely with HHS from the onset of this pandemic They are following CDC guidelines for quarantining of positive cases and isolation of close contacts.
+“The Haywood County Sheriff’s Office has been working closely with HHS from the onset of the initial positive case.
+They are following CDC guidelines for quarantining of positive cases and isolation of close contacts.
 They are monitoring inmates and staff closely for symptoms and testing appropriately.
 They have implemented thorough cleaning procedures above and beyond the normal daily routine and continue to enforce masks and social distancing,” said Sarah Henderson, public health director.